 - optional – yellow squash or zucchini, sliced into small pieces

-- Optional: 1 to 2 tsp honey (to blunt the acidity of the tomatoes)
+- Optional: 1 tsp honey (to blunt the acidity of the tomatoes)

 - Optional garnishes: sliced avocado (for vegan chili) and grated cheddar cheese (for vegetarian chili)